Authoring Tools and ATAG

 - Success criteria are the accessibility requirements, which are written as testable statements, at three levels: A, AA, AAA.

 Implementing ATAG 2.0 is a supporting informative document that helps readers understand and use ATAG.
-Implementing ATAG 2.0 provides the rationale for each guideline; and for each success criterion, it provides the further explanation of the intent of the success criteria, examples, and links to resources.
+Implementing ATAG provides the rationale for each guideline.
+For each success criterion, it provides explanation of the intent of the success criteria, examples, and links to resources.

-Opportunities for contributing to ATAG and other WAI work are introduced in Participating in WAI.Back to Top
+Opportunities for contributing to WAI work is explained in Participating in WAI.Back to Top